dentremor/Software-Defined-Infrastrucure/doku.md

 </VirtualHost>
 ```

-Enabling the site and restart apache web server.
+Enabling the site and restart Apache web server.

 ```
 $ a2ensite daniel.conf